sari-elgabsi/URLShortening-/URLShortening/README.md

 # Guides

-1. Import the attached zip to Intelij/ide.
+1. dlownload project to Intelij/ide.

 2. Run the application.